-Whilst being a fairly common dishwasher problem, there are many DIY fixes that you can complete at home without the need for the attention of an appliance repair specialist (like us!).
-However, it’s important to remember that the appliance must be switched off at the mains before you attempt any form of at-home repair.
+Whilst being a fairly common dishwasher problem, there are many DIY fixes that you can complete at home without the need for the attention of an appliance repair specialist.
+However, it is important to remember that the appliance must be switched off at the mains before you attempt any form of at-home repair.

 From checking individual elements to altering the settings of your machine, we’ve shared some of the most reliable methods for fixing a dishwasher that won’t drain: